No rating yet

 Source - https://t.me/+Yy1h3qlEy4w4ZTNi

 According to the publication, the bodies were not dismembered.
-They were in thick polyethylene bags into which chemical solvents had been poured.
+They were found in thick polyethylene bags into which chemical solvents had been poured.
 At the moment, the procedure to transfer the remains to Russia for burial is beginning.

 Share Your Thoughts